Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Method

 \item Certain metrics such as collision or offroad detection are boolean in nature.
 Other objects such as traffic lights have discrete states.
 While useful for training, these are problematic for differentiation. \end{enumerate}

 What is \emph{meaningful} and \emph{useful} is to take the gradients of future controllable agent locations with respect to their current actions, $\partial \mathbf{s}_t / \partial \mathbf{a}_{t-1}$.
 These are precisely the derivatives needed for objective \eqref{eq:task_objective} and hence we focus on them.
-We treat the dynamics as another function in the computation graph, while ensuring that the relevant code structures for training are registered in Jax's \texttt{pytree} registry, so that any tracing, just-in-time compilation, or functional transformations like \texttt{grad} can be applied on them.
+Since the simulator state is represented as a set of tensors, and the motion dynamics are computed as continuous functions over them, we treat the dynamics simply as another operation in the computation graph, and apply Jax's tracing, just-in-time compilation, and functional transformations like \texttt{grad} over it without much effort.

 Moreover, we found it useful to adapt the bicycle dynamics model to be gradient-friendly.
 This includes adding a small epsilon to the argument of a square root to avoid the case when its input is 0, as well as adapting the yaw angle wrapping, present in many similar settings, to use \texttt{arctan2} instead of \texttt{mod}, which makes the corresponding derivatives continuous and facilitates training.